hyperledger-archives/burrow/api.md

 <a name="rest-like"></a>
 ## REST-like HTTP

-The REST-like API provides the typical endpoint structure i.e. endpoints are resources, parameters can be put in the path, and queries are used only for filtering.
+The REST-like API provides the typical endpoint structure i.e. endpoints are named as resources, parameters can be put in the path, and queries are used for filtering and such.
 It is not fully compatible with REST; partly because some GET requests can contain sizable input so POST is used instead.
 There are also some modeling issues but those will most likely be resolved before version 1.0.

 <a name="formatting-conventions"></a>
 ##Common objects and formatting